karthick0529/Chat_Application/README.md

-## Echo-Chat Application
+## Chit-Chat Application

-This guide will help you get started with the Echo-Chat application.
+This guide will help you get started with the Chit-Chat application.
 Follow the instructions below to navigate through the platform efficiently.

 ## Table of Contents

-    Welcome to Echo-Chat
+    Welcome to Chit-Chat
     Getting Started
     Logging In
     Registering an Account